About Department of Human Development (HDEV)

 The Department of Human Development is interdisciplinary, applied, engaged, and international.

 A hallmark of HDEV is its interdisciplinary focus.
-Rather than obtain a degree in a single discipline, students have the advantage of developing a critical understanding of the human experience through multiple lenses, comparing and integrating the key component fields of psychology, sociology and anthropology.
-As a result, HDEV students learn to think in critical and complex ways about individual and social phenomena, an effort in keeping with a traditional liberal arts education but one that prepares graduates to live and work in a diverse and dynamic global society.
+Students have the advantage of developing a critical understanding of the human experience through multiple lenses.
+HDEV students learn to think in critical and complex ways about individual and social phenomena, an effort in keeping with a traditional liberal arts education but one that prepares graduates to live and work in a diverse and dynamic global society.

 Applied and Engaged